 Insulation works to prevent the transfer of heat through the walls, ceiling, and floor of your home.
 When some rooms are better insulated than others, the air temperature from room to room can change dramatically.
 Cold floors, cold walls, or excessive heat in upstairs and attic areas are signs that your home is not well insulated.

 Unwanted air transfer causes your heating and cooling systems to work overtime to compensate for the energy loss.
 The installation of new insulation, however, in key areas of your home, helps regulate the house temperatures and reduce your energy costs.

-Fiberglass insulation is usually installed as large segments of insulation that are rolled or laid out onto a surface, such as flooring, ceilings, or in wall cavities.
+Fiberglass insulation is usually installed as batts of insulation that are rolled or laid out onto a surface, such as flooring, ceilings, or in wall cavities.
 However, blown fiberglass is becoming more and more popular, comprising one of the main insulation jobs we’re asked to do.
 This type of insulation is made of a mixture of natural sand and recycled glass.